sandiegopython/pythonsd.org/content/posts/2015-05-03_may-newsletter.md

 [Monthly Meetup][] (meetup.com) <br />
 Our regular monthly meetup will be held at the Ansir Innovation Center on Thursday May 28 at 7pm.
-We are actively seeking speakers for lightning talks.
+We are actively seeking speakers for five minute lightning talks.
 Please comment on the meetup if you're interested in speaking.

 [Monthly Meetup]: http://www.meetup.com/pythonsd/events/220848358/